UFC 20

 UFC 20: Battle for the Gold was a mixed martial arts event held by the Ultimate Fighting Championship on May 7, 1999 at the Boutwell Auditorium in Birmingham, Alabama.
 The event was seen live on pay per view in the United States, and later released on home video.

 History

 UFC 20 was the final event of what the UFC called "The Road to the Heavyweight Title", a tournament of sorts spanning four events, held to determine the Heavyweight Champion after Randy Couture vacated the title (due to contract disputes with the UFC).
 Bas Rutten defeated Kevin Randleman to become the new Heavyweight Champion in a controversial split decision.

 Referees for the event were Mario Yamasaki (first time for UFC pay-per-view) and John McCarthy.

 Results

+Encyclopedia awards

+The following fighters were honored in the October 2011 book titled UFC Encyclopedia.